Untitled Animal Heist Game

 We used a very, very slimmed-down PbtA 2d6 system where every animal shared stats for Sneak and Move and then had a special skill unique to that animal.
 This upheld the grand tradition of every member of a heist team having their specific role.
 Raccoon had the Hands skill, and could pick pockets or hold things and so on.
 Octopus could Ink, Goat could Headbutt (thus becoming the muscle), and so on.

-One thought on “Untitled Animal Heist Game”
+One response to “Untitled Animal Heist Game”